-Current Red Hat family packages split PHP into a small php metapackage, the actual CLI binary in php-cli, common runtime files in php-common, and optional pieces such as php-mysqlnd, php-xml, or php-fpm in separate subpackages.
-That layout keeps the first install flexible, but it also means the generic php package alone is broader than a clean CLI-only runtime.
+Current Red Hat family packages split PHP into a small php metapackage, the CLI binary in php-cli, common runtime files in php-common, and optional pieces such as php-mysqlnd, php-xml, or php-fpm in separate subpackages.
+That layout keeps the first install flexible, but it also means a plain dnf install php transaction can pull web-serving packages that a script-only host does not need.

 Related: Install PHP-FPM for Apache or Nginx workloads